GabrielWatson1/GabrielWatson1/README.md

 🎓 Education: Diploma of Higher Vocational Education, Data Science at EC Utbildning

-📅 Experience: 1 year and 2 months at Pagesplit Solutions AB
+📅 Experience: 2+ years

-📆 Joined Pagesplit Solutions AB: October 2022
+📆 Joined Nexer Insight: March 2024

-About Me
+About Me:

 Hello!
-I'm Gabriel Watson, a Data Platform Specialist with a passion for turning data into actionable insights.
-Currently, I'm leveraging my skills at Pagesplit Solutions AB to optimize SQL queries, design efficient databases, and contribute to successful Azure cloud migrations.
+I'm Gabriel Watson, a Analytics Consultant with a passion for turning data into actionable insights.
+I have expertise in processing data, managing SQL databases, implementing data warehousing solutions, and leveraging Power BI for insightful analytics.
+My experience includes translating intricate data into actionable insights and reports, empowering organizations to make informed, data-driven decisions.
+Proficient in SQL, I excel in data modeling and applying ETL techniques using SSIS.
+Beyond my technical skills, I have a strong foundation in data science, which helps me in my ability to bridge the gap between IT and business needs.
+I thrive in collaborative, cross-functional teams, where I excel at transforming business requirements into effective technical solutions.
+I'm  passionate about analytical processes and driving efficient business initiatives.

 ## Education
 🎓 Data Science Graduate: Diploma of Higher Vocational Education, Data Science (Aug 2021 - May 2023) from EC Utbildning.